pdevito3/craftsman/README.md

 ## Contact Me

 Sometimes Github notifications get lost in the shuffle.
 If you file an issue and don't hear from me in 24-48 hours feel free to ping me on [twitter](https://twitter.com/pdevito3) or Discord (pdevito3#4244).
+We also have [own discord channel](https://discord.gg/TBq2rVkSEj) now for easy contact with me and larger community discussions!